Green's function formulation of quantum defect embedding theory: Conclusions

 \section{Conclusions}

 In summary, in this work we presented a Green’s function formulation of the quantum defect embedding theory (QDET) that enables the definition of an improved correction to the double counting scheme originally adopted in Refs~\citenum{ma2020a,ma2021}.
-Importantly the double counting scheme derived and adopted here, called exact doubling counting (EDC), is exact within the $G_0W_0$ approximation.
+We defined an effective Hamiltonian for the active space within a Green's function formalism, where the effective interaction is static and the self-energy cross-terms between the active space and the environment are neglected.
+Our results show that these approximations are appropriate to describe the localized defect states in semiconductors investigated in this work.
+Within the Green's function formalism adopted here, we derived an exact double counting scheme (EDC@$G_0W_0$) replacing the approximate scheme originally adopted in Refs~\citenum{ma2020a,ma2021}.
+We emphasize that the double counting correction EDC@$G_0W_0$ enables the removal of any double counting terms arising from the separation of the whole system into active space and environment.
 We then described the implementation of the scheme within the WEST code~\cite{govoni2015}, including a strategy to ensure convergence of our calculations with respect to the size and composition of the active space.
 Further, we demonstrated that QDET with exact double counting provides reliable results for several defects in diamond, with negligible dependence on the functional chosen for the underlying DFT calculations of the defects.
-Work is in progress to apply QDET with the EDC scheme to more complex systems, such as defects in oxides and molecules on surfaces.
+Work is in progress to apply QDET with the EDC@$G_0 W_0$ scheme to more complex systems, such as defects in oxides and molecules on surfaces.

-\section{Supporting Information}
+\section{Supporting information}

-Definition of matrix elements (section 1), comparison with other double-counting schemes in the literature (section 2), implementation details (section 3), Hartree-Fock double counting (section 4), convergence of QDET calculations (section 5), discussion of ghost states (section 6), and a table of vertical excitation energies (section 7).
+Definition of matrix elements (section 1), comparison with other double counting schemes in the literature (section 2), implementation details (section 3), Hartree-Fock double counting (section 4), convergence of QDET calculations (section 5), discussion of ghost states (section 6), and a table of vertical excitation energies (section 7).